 These Are the Most Popular Dog Breeds in Canada

-The most popular dog breed in Canada is our very own Labrador Retriever!
+The most popular dog breed in Canada is our very own Labrador Retriever.
 Labrador Retrievers have been enormously popular for a quarter-of-a-century now, thanks to their intelligence and gentle nature.
 According to comedian and Canadian Kennel Club member Ian Lynch, Labs are famously good at working with people, from their origins as aids to hunters and fishers in Newfoundland during the early 1800s, where they helped retrieve nets and ropes from the cold water, to their current roles as guide dogs.
-And they’re not just popular in Canada—Americans love labs too, thanks in no small part to celebrity lab owners like the Clintons, Drew Barrymore and Minnie Driver.
+And they’re not just the most popular dog breed in Canada, either—Americans love labs too, thanks in no small part to celebrity Lab owners like the Clintons, Drew Barrymore and Minnie Driver.

 German Shepherds hold the silver medal spot